dmfay/massive-js/docs/options.md

 * `columns` is either a map of fields in the resultset (keys) to fields in the output entity (values), or an array of field names if they do not need to be transformed.
 * `array` is only usable on schemas nested at least one level deep.
 If `true`, the entities this schema represents are considered a collection instead of a nested object.

 Any other key on a schema is taken to represent a nested schema, and nested schemas **may not be named** with one of the reserved keys.

+Note also that pks and columns must be unique in your query's results, which is important if your query includes tables with shared column names.
+Ensure that any duplicate column names are aliased in your `SELECT` list.

 The following schema:

 ```javascript
 db.user_tests.find({}, {